 Snow events

-When there is significant snowfall (8 cm or more) in the weather forecast, we will declare a Snow event.
+When there is snowfall of 8 cm or more happening or in the forecast in the weather forecast, we will declare a snow event.
 When we declare a snow event, you cannot park on city streets and we may tag and tow your car.

 If we declare a snow event, we will:

-• post on our Facebook and Twitter accounts
+• post on our Facebook and X (formerly Twitter) accounts

 • send a page subscription email for this webpage (subscribe by clicking the green subscribe button on this page)